Click on arrows to show pull-down menus:

 Swamp (and Marsh) Animals

-Most of these animals showed up in my neighborhood marsh and swamp in Durham, NC.
-To see anhingas, egrets, teals, yellowbelly sliders and more alligators Audubon Swamp Garden.
+These animals appeared either in swamps, marshes, or lake mudflats.
+To see anhingas, egrets, teals, yellowbelly sliders and more alligators, go to Audubon Swamp Garden.

 American Alligator